navikt/crm-community-base/README.md

-# crm-communities-base
+# crm-community-base
-Registration handlers and other base components for Salesforce Communities
+Registration handlers, headers, footers and other base components for Salesforce Communities